Skip to content

 notFound()

-Return the Not Found Response.
+Return a Not Found Response.
+You can customize it with app.notFound().

 ts